ricopicone/smu-curriculum-flowcharts/README.md

 ## How to use it

 The script `flowchart_generator.py` is the heart of the project.
-Inside is a bit of a tangle because constructing graphics always is (he said, conveniently absolving himself of messy code).
+Inside is a bit of a tangle because constructing graphics always is (he said, conveniently absolving himself for messy code).
 This script uses the Ruby graphviz API `graphviz` to construct a flowchart.
 Users can edit the `courses_2017.py` (or create a similar) file, for instance, which defines a number of `course` class instances.
 One such definition is